 With our lives increasingly dependent on computer networks and the internet – both potential targets of terrorist and criminal attacks – cyber security is one of society’s greatest challenges.
 Now, more than ever, IT professionals are tasked with determining specific cyber security needs and effectively allocating resources to address threats.

-It is vital that, in any organisation, when a security incident occurs, those charged with responding and investigating can follow a structured, effective and informed process.
-There are many proposed methodologies for digital forensics, but generally they can all be condensed into the same five steps:
+It is vital that, in any organisation, when a security incident occurs, there is a clear process that is understood and followed by those investigating and resolving the issues that it creates.
+There are many proposed methodologies for digital forensics, but generally they can all be condensed into the same logical steps:

 In the UK, the number of digital technology jobs has grown at twice the rate of other roles.
 The University of York’s MSc Computer Science with Cyber Security online Masters programme is designed for working professionals and graduates who want to launch their career in this in-demand and lucrative field but may not currently have a computer science background.
 Graduates of this programme go on to a range of positions in software and web development, IT systems, support and programming.

 Focusing on network and operating system security, risk analysis and secure software development, it will grow your expertise through specialist modules and projects, and develop your core computer science skills.
 The 100% online programme allows you to study around work and home commitments, at different times and locations, and has six start dates a year.
 There is a pay-per-module option available, and you may be eligible for a government backed postgraduate loan which covers the course cost.